Policy About Farms Being Listed On This Website

 - Prohibited: Opinion and reviews that are found to be hate speech, sexual

 or profane in nature, fraudulent, or violate any law of the

 United States, will be promptly removed upon that awareness,

 review and determination.

-- When comments and reviews become dated, and there is reason
+- When comments and reviews become outdated, and there is reason

 to believe that they are no longer true or relevant, they may be